|Job Title:||Non-Executive Director|

-Prosper Learning Trust is seeking to appoint two new board members, including Finance and HR skills, to help it develop over a period of change and expansion.
-Board meetings are held at Newcastle Bridges School, Newcastle upon Tyne.
+Prosper Learning Trust seeks two new board members, possessing a strong track record in the fields of finance and Human Resources, to help it develop over a period of change and expansion.
+Board meetings are held at Mary Astell Academy, Newcastle upon Tyne.

 About the trust

 The trust current comprises Newcastle Bridges School (NBS), a multi-site Hospital Special School consisting of a number of provisions, each meeting a specific and distinct need.
-Among these, Benfield provision is a secondary-aged provision for approximately 80 students with long standing attendance problems at mainstream schools due to anxiety/vulnerability or pregnant schoolgirls and school age mothers; NBS has two nurseries to provide for the children of these learners.
+These include:

-Community Teaching provision is based within Benfield and provides education to primary- and secondary-aged children who are medically unfit to attend mainstream schools; the majority of referrals are mental health-related.
+Community Teaching - provides education to primary and secondary aged children who are medically unfit to attend mainstream schools;

 The Great North Children’s Hospital provision is a regional hospital for many specialised services within paediatrics; it also serves the international community as a centre of excellence.

 Alnwood is a medium secure inpatient assessment and treatment provision for young people aged between 12 and 18 years with complex mental health needs, including those with a learning disability.

 Ferndene is an inpatient assessment and treatment provision for 40 young people with complex health, behavioural and emotional needs including those with a learning disability.

 Complex Neurodevelopmental Disorder Service (CNDS) provision is a specialist tertiary service providing second opinions about children and young people who may have Autism Spectrum Disorder (ASD) and other complex mental health neurodevelopmental problems.

 In addition to the Newcastle Bridges School site, Prosper also includes: